daMustermann/rocm-wsl-ai/README.md

 This script sets up the foundation for AI development with AMD GPUs:

+- Auto-detects your AMD GPU model and architecture
+- Configures the appropriate settings for your specific GPU
 - Installs AMD ROCm drivers for WSL2
 - Configures necessary user groups
 - Creates a Python virtual environment (`genai_env`)